sachinym/Github-Advanced-Security/Module3-features.md

-# Module 03: Exploring Dependabot, Secret Scanning, and CodeQL in GHAS
+# Module 03: Exploring Dependabot, Secret Scanning, and CodeQL in GHAS [Read Only]

 ## Lab Scenario